acg-team/tral/docs/install_external.rst

 TRUST
 *****

-TRUST is a sequence self alignment *de novo* tandem repeat detection software.
-`published in Bioinformatics (2004) <http://bioinformatics.oxfordjournals.org/content/20/suppl_1/i311.short>`_ (`Installation instructions <http://www.ibi.vu.nl/programs/trustwww/>`__).
+TRUST is a sequence self alignment *de novo* tandem repeat detection software `published in Bioinformatics (2004) <http://bioinformatics.oxfordjournals.org/content/20/suppl_1/i311.short>`_ (`Installation instructions <http://www.ibi.vu.nl/programs/trustwww/>`__).

 The executable is a shell script with the following content (you can amend the java memory consumption restrictions):